Spray Foam Insulation Cost Calculator

 Step 3: Specify Thickness

-The user defines how many inches of insulation are needed.
-Thicker foam improves thermal performance but increases cost.
+The user plans for how many inches of insulation is required.
+Thicker foam also enhances thermal performance but adds to cost

 Step 4: Enter Labor Cost